Poetic License (film)

-Poetic License is a 2025 American comedy film directed by Maude Apatow in her feature directorial debut, and written by Raffi Donatich.
-It stars Leslie Mann, Andrew Barth Feldman, Cooper Hoffman, Nico Parker, Maisy Stella, Method Man, Martha Kelly, and Jake Bongiovi.
+Poetic License is a 2025 American comedy film directed by Maude Apatow in her feature directorial debut and written by Raffi Donatich.
+It stars Leslie Mann, Andrew Barth Feldman, Cooper Hoffman, Nico Parker, Maisy Stella, Method Man, Martha Kelly and Jake Bongiovi.
+The film follows Liz Cassidy, a former therapist who befriends two college seniors, Ari Zimmer and Sam Solomon, whose friendship becomes strained when both develop feelings for her.

-The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 6, 2025 to positive reviews.
-It is also scheduled to be released on May 15, 2026.
+The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 6, 2025 to generally positive reviews.
+The film is planned for a theatrical release in 2027.